madiele/TwitchToPodcastRSS/README.md

 converts a twitch channel in a full blown podcast
 <a label="example of it working with podcast addict" href="url"><img src="https://user-images.githubusercontent.com/4585690/129647659-b3bec66b-4cbb-408c-840c-9596f0c32dc2.jpg" align="left" height="400" ></a>
 ## Features:
-- copletly converts the vods in a proper podcast RSS that can be listen directly inside the client (if they support audio only m3u8 playback, tested working on podcast addict), no need for the twitch app
+- copletly converts the vods in a proper podcast RSS that can be listen directly inside the client (if they support audio only m3u8 playback, [podcast addict](https://play.google.com/store/apps/details?id=com.bambuna.podcastaddict&hl=en_US&gl=US) is the only app I foud that has support for it), no need for the twitch app
 - the descripion has a clickable image that opens the vod in the twitch app
 - support for the new helix twitch API
 - no trascoding or server side stream processing is done, the vods are not downloaded on the server, this also means that that the episodes are only avalible until they get deleted from twitch (2 weeks - 2 months in general)